-The Jewish sages explain Moses' words.
+Our Jewish teachers offer the following explanation.
 Moses specified that the leader must come and go before the people.
 In other words, the leader must be someone who was ahead of the people spiritually.
 Only then could he lead them on their own spiritual journey.
-Moses requested a leader who could "lead them out" of corruption and "bring them in" to holiness.
+Moses requested a leader who could “lead them out” of corruption and “bring them in” to holiness.
 Such a leader must have the experience of doing so for himself; only then could he lead the nation of Israel.

 Experience is a very powerful tool – perhaps the most powerful of them all.
 Any leader can only lead as far as he or she has gone themselves.
 There is no substitute for experience.

 Who might you be able to mentor or lead today?
-Undoubtedly, life has taught you some invaluable lessons.
-Help those who are where you once were to get to the place where you are now.
+Undoubtedly, your life experiences have taught you some invaluable lessons, and you are uniquely qualified to help others get from where you once were to where you are now.